AravindYuvraj/product-recommendation/README.md

 A full-stack web application featuring intelligent product recommendations powered by AI algorithms including collaborative filtering and content-based filtering.

-## 🚀 Live Demo

-*Demo links will be added when deployed*

-## 📸 Screenshots

-*Screenshots will be added to showcase the application interface*

 ## Features